 This is a Paleo recipe but not AIP due to the hot sauce.
 If the maple syrup is a concern from a calorie or other standpoint, you can absolutely reduce or omit it.
 My fermented sriracha recipes never require sugar but be careful as Huy Fong Foods’ Sriracha and all other normal commercial sriracha contain some sugar.

-You will need: a knife & cutting board for the green onions, mixing bowl, and a pan to fry the patties up, otherwise this is just such an easy recipe.
+A knife & cutting board for the green onions, mixing bowl, and a pan to fry the patties up, otherwise this is just such an easy recipe.

 Ingredients (to make more or less just modify based on the following):